White paper: “Enabling next-gen power and RF GaN devices with optimized silicon and SOI substrates”

 A key advantage of GaN-on-SOI is its ability to enable monolithic integration, which simplifies device architecture by combining multiple functions on a single substrate.
 This integration enhances reliability, and allows for more compact designs.
 As the demand for higher efficiency and miniaturization in advanced electronic systems grows, GaN-on-SOI is well-positioned to drive the next generation of semiconductor innovation.
 The buried oxide (BOX) layer in bonded SOI significantly reduces parasitic capacitance, leakage, and crosstalk, leading to faster switching speeds, lower conduction losses, and superior isolation that are critical for high-voltage power conversion.

 Okmetic (bonded) GaN SOI Substrate wafers are specifically designed to optimize GaN performance, offering the ideal platform for developing advanced GaN devices in both power and RF applications.
-Our substrates are engineered to meet the requirements of power and RF device manufacturing, providing superior electrical isolation, low defectivity, strong thermal performance, and mechanical robustness.
+Our substrates are engineered to meet the requirements of these applications, while providing superior electrical isolation, low defectivity, strong thermal performance, and mechanical robustness.
 Just like our GaN Silicon Substrate wafers, all parameters of our GaN SOI Substrate wafers can be customized to meet the specific requirements of your application, including:

 Whether you’re working on high-voltage power conversion or next-gen RF systems, our wafers are tailored to deliver optimal performance for your specific needs.

 Recent study (2024) by Interuniversity Microelectronics Centre (IMEC) examined Okmetic’s GaN-optimized and non-optimized SOI wafers, comparing their effects on GaN growth, wafer bowing, and stability.
-IMEC successfully grew a 4.4 µm GaN-epi-stack on Okmetic bonded SOI wafers (Fig.9).
-This mechanical stability is essential in GaN epitaxy, where thermal and mechanical stress can pose significant challenges.
+IMEC successfully grew a 4.4 µm GaN-epi-stack on Okmetic bonded SOI wafers (Fig. 9).
+The results highlight the critical role of substrate-induced mechanical stability in enabling high-quality GaN epitaxy under thermal and mechanical stress conditions.

 Figure 9.
 Employed qualification epi stack by IMEC grown on Okmetic GaN SOI Substrate wafer.